Principal Investigator ARC Archaeology, Resources & Culture Sandra Gaskell, RPA, MS, MA Archaeology-Anthropology PhD Candidate- in progress

 Thesis 2005

 Master of Science Interdisciplinary Studies: Applied Ethnobotany; Law, Health and Sacred Sites Resources.
 (Emphasis: Archaeological Sites with Roundhouses and the Agricultural Biology, Medicinal Plants and Demographics of Village Life in five known Class I villages.
-The hypothesis was to match the ancestral and current plant users of the villages) Fresno and Turlock CA
+The hypothesis was to match the ancestral and current plant users of the villages) Fresno CA, Turlock CA

 Thesis 2003